Horseback Ride to La Fortuna Waterfall and Indigenous Village

 There are over 300 steps to get to the base of the La Fortuna Waterfall along a private trail.
 The last part of the hike down you will have to go over a few slippery rocks, but the trek is worth it!
 When you reach the bottom, you'll have an opportunity to take lots of pictures and swim in the cool waters of one of the largest waterfalls in Arenal.

-This where you will get to relax and cool off in the river pools!
+This where you will get to relax and cool off in the river pools if conditions are suitable!

 PLEASE NOTE: The walk down to the La Fortuna waterfall is not recommended for older people with hip, ankle or knee problems as the path is rather rocky and slippery.
 The Dos Pinos waterfall can be viewed from the upper platform where clients dismount their horses without having to do the hike down to the waterfall on the difficult path.